PREVIOUS: Anger & Co-dep #3

 WHY we’re afraid:

 • Other people’s anger reminds us of one or more raging adults we grew up with.
-Those repeated experiences effected our developing, sensitive nervous system.
+Those terrifying experiences effected our developing, sensitive nervous system. (“Trauma & child’s Brain“)

-So now, whether someone is angry directly at us OR we’re just nearby someone who’s very angry, our fear can get activated so intensely, it feels like every nerve is on fire!
-AND –
+So now, whether someone is angry directly at us OR just being near someone who’s very angry, our fear can get activated so intensely, it feels like every nerve is on fire!

-• we assume we’ll get hit, or worse – the way we were as kids
+• we assume we will get hit, or worse – the way we were as kids

 • we don’t know what to say – don’t have clever comebacks, or logical responses (See: “Effective Responses” )

 • it triggers our own hidden anger that we’re trying to keep down (posts: Anger & ACoAs)

 • Co-deps are microscopically focused on what others are saying / doing, to figure out what they want from us.
 We think that if we can & then provide it, we’ll ensure a continued connection (because of our FoA).